papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Communication_Convention.md

 ### During The Meeting

-- Everyone should focus on the meeting unless the host allows attendees to do other things.
+- Focus on the meeting unless the host allows attendees to do other things.
+- Do not use your smart phone.
 - The host should control the meeting time and discussion to follow the agenda and expected results.
+- Listen to the discussions even if it's not relevant to you (for now), it's a show of respect for others and always good to know more.

 ### After The Meeting